Caught Chicago in its summer mood, taking full advantage of the warmth with festival-filled parks and loaded beaches.

 The blues were very blue and the greens were very green in Southern Oregon.
 Got to get up close and personal, jumping into the lake and walking right up to the waterfalls.

-Caves with ice in them year round provided an escape from the triple digit weather.
+Caves with ice in them year round provided shelter from the triple digit weather.
 Explored numerous caves and getting lost in one involved crawling on all fours out the wrong exit.

 On a warm Fourth of July weekend, some lakes remained still and frozen, while others were frequented by fly fishers and surrounded by lush green grass.